 Install Stable Visual Studio Code on Rocky Linux

-The stable version is recommended for most users.
-It provides reliable performance and features.
+The stable version provides reliable performance and thoroughly tested features suitable for production development work.
 To install it, use this command:

 sudo dnf install code